-- Formerly Cleared Area: Fifteen surface and subsurface sample locations - Open Field Area: Seven surface and subsurface sample locations - Former Dump Area: Six surface and subsurface sample locations - Drum Disposal Areas: Up to four surface sample locations per area - Remaining Site Area: Up to eight surface and subsurface sample locations - Sample Collection From Well Installation: Surface and subsurface samples at selected wells surface samples will be collected from just below ground surface to 12 inches and subsurface samples will be collected just above the water table.
+- Formerly Cleared Area: Fifteen surface and subsurface sample locations (including samples collected during the installation of shallow well 36GW07) - Open Field Area: Seven surface and subsurface sample locations - Former Dump Area: Six surface and subsurface sample locations (including samples collected during the installation of shallow well 36GW11) - Drum Disposal Areas: Up to three surface sample locations per area - Remaining Site Area: Up to eight surface and subsurface sample locations - Sample Collection From Well Installation: Surface and subsurface samples at selected wells

+Soil samples will be analyzed for full Target Compound List (TCL) volatiles, semivolatiles, polychlorinated biphenyls (PCBs), and pesticides, and Target Analyte List (TAL) metals.
+Samples collected from 18 of the boring locations will be subject to an accelerated (7-day) laboratory turnaround time as shown on Figure 1-4.
+Note that surface samples will be collected from just below ground surface to 12 inches and subsurface samples will be collected just above the water table.
 A third sample from each boring may also be submitted for analysis if evidence of contamination (i.e., visual or by monitoring instrument) is noted.